 Most common e-cigarettes have four different pieces.
 First, e-cigarettes contain a cartridge or reservoir, which is where the liquid “e-cig” solution is stored.
 The next piece is the heating element or atomizer.
 This is the part that is used to vaporize the solution.
 A power source is also required to operate and power the heating element.
 Often the power source is a battery.
 Lastly, a mouthpiece is needed for the user to inhale the vapor.
-In order to activated the device to heat and vaporize the liquid stored in the cartridge, the user can simply puff on the device and inhale the vapor.
+In order to activate the device to heat and vaporize the liquid stored in the cartridge, the user puffs on the device and inhale the vapor.

 E-cigarettes & Safety

-Can They Help a person Quit?
+Can “E-cigs” Help a Person Quit?

 E-cigarettes are not an FDA-approved quit aid.
 There is no conclusive scientific evidence on the effectiveness of e-cigarettes for long-term smoking cessation.
 E-cigarettes still contain nicotine, which can be addictive.
 Some preliminary research suggests that instead of acting as a quitting mechanism, e-cigarettes may serve as a gateway to other tobacco products and even other drugs.
 For individuals interested in smoking cessation, an FDA approved method, such as nicotine gum, nicotine patches, nicotine lozenges, nicotine nasal spray, or other prescriptions for smoking cessation, are still the only proven safe and effective methods.

 - “About Electronic Cigarettes (E-Cigarettes).”
 Smoking and Tobacco Use, Centers for Disease Control and Prevention, 3 Jan.
 2020, www.cdc.gov/tobacco/basic_information/e-cigarettes/about-e-cigarettes.html.